-If you climb Adam’s Peak during the pilgrimage period (December to May), there will be many shacks where you can buy food, drinks and sit for a rest.
+If you attempt climbing Adam’s Peak during the pilgrimage period (December to May), there will be many shacks where you can buy food, drinks and sit for a rest.
 So there is really no need to pack a heavy bag of supplies unless you want some healthy options.
 Most of the food available is roti, chips, cookies, etc …

 GOING TO THE LOO IS NOT A DESIRABLE OPTION

 If you stop to drink along the way, keep in mind that although there are toilets regularly along the climb, it might not be up to your standards.
 So a good idea would probably be to pack some toilet paper and hand sanitizer, just in case you really need to visit the loo.
 Or to not drink!

 THE WAY DOWN ADAM’S PEAK IS NEARLY AS DIFFICULT AS THE WAY UP